 - Binary logistic: When the dependent variable has two categories and the characteristics are at two levels such as yes or no, pass or fail, high or low etc. then the regression is called binary logistic regression.

-- Ordinal logistic: When the dependent variable has three categories and the characteristics are at natural ordering of the levels such as survey results (disagree, neutral, agree) then the regression is called ordinal logistic regression.
+- Ordinal logistic: When the dependent variable has three categories and the characteristics are at a natural ordering of the levels such as survey results (disagree, neutral, agree) then the regression is called ordinal logistic regression.

-- Nominal logistic: When the dependent variable has three or more categories but the characteristics are not at natural ordering of the levels such as colors (red, blue, green) then the regression is called nominal logistic.
+- Nominal logistic: When the dependent variable has three or more categories but the characteristics are not at a natural ordering of the levels such as colors (red, blue, green) then the regression is called nominal logistic.

 Advantages